Quantum sets

 \begin{definition} Let $\X$, $\Y$, and $\Z$ be quantum sets.
-If $R$ is a binary relation from $\X$ to $\Y$, and $S$ is a binary relation from $\Y$ to $\Z$, then their \underline{composition} is the relation from $\X$ to $\Z$ defined by
+If $R$ is a binary relation from $\X$ to $\Y$, and $S$ is a binary relation from $\Y$ to $\Z$, then their \emph{composition} is the relation from $\X$ to $\Z$ defined by

 \end{definition}